 Our website and social media channels have consistently communicated the policies and measures that we have put into place, even before the crisis began in Ontario.

-Pre-pandemic, SupportiveLiving.ca sounded the alarm in St. Thomas, Ontario and is on record with public health officials questioning the practices of other care homes and businesses with the intent of keeping Walnut Manor’s frontline workers and residents safe.
+Pre-pandemic, SupportiveLiving.ca sounded the alarm in St. Thomas, Ontario and is on record with public health officials questioning the practices of other congregate homes and businesses with the intent of keeping Walnut Manor’s frontline workers and residents safe.
 SupportiveLiving.ca had taken swift action with regard to community spread weeks before official guidance in order to protect our frontline workers and residents.